MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

     concerns about them when the option ``S_DISCARD_UNNAMED`` is active.
 Their names usually begin with an underscore and must solely contain numbers (e.g., :code:`_123`).

-The sequence follows the :class:`Field` configuration model, allowing sequence and field-related options to be set.
+The sequence follows the :class:`~caterpillar.fields.Field` configuration model, allowing sequence and field-related options to be set.
 As mentioned earlier, the ``S_DISCARD_UNNAMED`` option can be used for example to exclude all unnamed fields from the final representation.
 A complete list of all configuration options and their impact can be found in :ref:`options`.